acloup/wordpress-plugins-manager/README.md

   - Alternative / faster way : execute this query
   - ````UPDATE wp_options SET option_value = 'a:0:{}' WHERE option_name = 'active_plugins';````

--To enable the plugins again, replace the value by the one you saved
+> To enable the plugins again, replace the value by the one you saved

 ## Disable one plugin via database